 The question of trust appears right away.
 Every provider promises the same efficacy (there or there abouts), and yet none of them have a 100% track record in this space – where one solution misses one particular threat, a different solution will miss another.
 It can be a bit of a futile exercise to try see whose track-record is the the “best” when results and level of protection are so similar, but what we can see is the speed at which Microsoft have caught up with (and in some cases even surpassed) the dedicated providers in this area.

 It comes down to your preference.
 Some organisations are keen to “spread the risk” when it comes to security across multiple providers, others trust and rely on Microsoft’s newly found focus on security and cannot justify the extra cost of adding an additional third-party layer.

 More than ever before, organisations are spoilt for choice when it comes to truly protecting against evolving threats.

 Microsoft have made tremendous “real-world” gains in the past couple of years and now offer a truly competitive security suite that can rival, and even exceed, the very best security solutions on the market.
-In terms of Microsoft Office 365, no other solution can provide the same depth and breadth of protection (nor of course the level of integration) as Microsoft own in-house Endpoint Protection packages.
+In terms of Microsoft Office 365, no other solution can provide the same depth and breadth of protection (nor of course the level of integration) as Microsoft own in-house protection packages.
 And the fact that this functionality is included in many of the most common Office 365 and Microsoft 365 packages, it’s getting harder and harder to look past these as the best option for the majority of organisations.

 We certainly believe that there are plenty of reasons that third party vendors will stay in business for some time to come, especially for those organisations with specific concerns about risk management, but it’s hard to ignore the progress Microsoft continues to make, and we expect to see Microsoft’s in-house solutions becoming the “de facto” choice for the vast majority of organisations using 365 in the no so distant future.